This page is an overview of Rogues in the DragonFlight expansion.

-You have a Pickpocket skill, here’s an easy way to make sure you use it.
+Since you have the Pickpocket skill here’s an easy way to make sure you actually use it.
 Open up your macro creater, create a new one, and add this code:

-The above macro will pickpocket your opponent and then attack.
+The first macro will pickpocket your opponent and then attack.
 If it can’t have its pockets picked then the macro will just attack.
-The automatic pocket picking will result in several gold over the long haul as well as a few other items, such as lockboxes and potions.
+The automatic pocket picking will result in several gold over the long haul as well as those items to sell to your fence.

 Stunning Moves & Interrupts